microsoft/azure-health-data-services-workshop/Challenge-09 - IoT Connector for FHIR/Readme.md

 ### Challenge-09a

-Let us begin with a basic walk through, performing the steps in this [IoT Quickstart](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/iot-fhir-portal-quickstart).
-Success for Challenge-09a means you can query the IoT FHIR Observation resource via Postman.
+Let us begin with a basic walk through of the steps in this [IoT Quickstart](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/iot-fhir-portal-quickstart).
+Success for Challenge-09a means you can query the IoT FHIR Observation Resource via Postman.

 Link - https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/iot-fhir-portal-quickstart